exonum/exonum-doc/src/get-started/java-binding.md

   service data (collections and their elements) are available only in a "raw" form – without deserialization of the content, which makes their use somewhat difficult.
-- Exonum Java App supports only `simple` mode of the [Supervisor service][supervisor-service].
+- Exonum Java App supports only the `simple` mode of the [Supervisor service][supervisor-service].
 - Custom Rust services can be added to the application only by modifying and rebuilding thereof.